MikeDigitize/Unique-string-permutation/README.md

 ```
 We're now one level deeper in the recursion - level three.

-There are no more characters greater than zero - all characters being zero is the sign that a new permutation has been created!
+There are no characters with a value greater than zero - all characters at zero is the sign that a new permutation has been created!
 Add the contents of the result array to a (final) results array, as a string.
 ```
 [A,B,C] // 'ABC' to string